arashnm80/arashnm80.github.io/handbook/seven.md

 - The stricest level of working, fighting, working out, multitasking, ...
 (If the fight itslef is considered a play that's joyful or can be multitasked with joyful things without significant productivity decline it's ok)

 In the beginning I have some resources like a little knowledge, money, followers, friends, ... so I'm not starting from zero and I've experienced many ups and downs but there's a very very long path ahead.
+Also I'm aware that free days might not be always euphoric but work days as sketched in this strategy are definitly going to be as hard and painful as hell.

 ### Chapter 1: Free Fridays
 My first priority in this chapter is to get rid of anchors chained to my feet: